Our 2016 Platform

 - Replacement of our state’s outdated and regressive tax structure with a fairer, more equitable system that is based on ability to pay;

-We believe our wellbeing and very survival depend on clean air, clean water, and sustainable ecosystems.
-Environmental protections strengthen our economy.
 We must respect the web of life, of which we are a part, and preserve it for future generations.
-We believe urgent action is needed now to combat the climate crisis, preserve the majesty and grandeur of our wild places, protect endangered ecosystems, and keep our air and water clean.
+Urgent action is needed now to combat the climate crisis, preserve the majesty and grandeur of our wild places, protect endangered ecosystems, and keep our air, water, and soil clean.

-- Policies to develop renewable energy sources, including solar, wind, tidal, and geothermal, and reduce our energy needs through conservation;
+- Policies such as Initiative 937 to develop renewable energy sources, including solar, wind, tidal, and geothermal, and reduce our energy needs through conservation;

-- Stronger pollution penalties for violation of our state and federal environmental regulations, such as the Clean Air Act and the Clean Water Act;
+- Tougher energy standards and pollution penalties for violation of our state and federal environmental regulations, such as the Clean Air Act and the Clean Water Act;

-- An end to exports of dirty fossil fuels to other countries and the continued implementation of the voter-approved Initiative 937, requiring utilities to buy a certain amount of renewable power.
+- An end to exports of dirty fossil fuels to other countries.

 We are committed to policy directions that recognize and support farmers as the stewards of our state and nation’s precious agricultural lands.
 We must preserve family farms, strengthen rural communities, ensure the availability of high-quality food, and maintain the viability of the land.
 Sustainable agriculture that includes crop diversity and conservation, and environmental efforts that preserve agricultural land and natural resources, are critical to the viability of food, fuel, and forest production into the future.